Wells Gray Provincial Park: Clearwater River dams

-All these proposals pale in comparison to the final report of the Fraser River Board, issued in 1963.
+These proposals paled in comparison to the final report of the Fraser River Board, issued in 1963.
 Although dams were proposed elsewhere such as on the Cariboo and McGregor Rivers and at the Grand Canyon of the Fraser, the Clearwater River attracted most of the attention with seven dams and five reservoirs recommended.
 The dams would be located 4 km upstream from the North Thompson confluence, at the lower end of Granite Canyon, at Sabre Tooth Rapids, near Myanth Falls (upper and lower dams), at the outlet of Hobson Lake and on the low pass between Hobson and Quesnel Lakes.
 Together, these dams would turn the Clearwater River into a 160 km long (100-mile long) series of reservoirs extending nearly to its glacial source above Hobson Lake.
 Each dam would back water almost to the foot of the next one, similar to the Columbia River today which has little free-flowing water.
 The dam at Sabre Tooth Rapids would be the highest at 137 m, flooding most of Helmcken Canyon, inundating Sylvia and Goodwin Falls, and submerging the bottom 10 m of Helmcken Falls.
 The plan for Baileys Chute envisaged two dams; the lower dam at Myanth Falls would divert the river into a 1.7 km power canal ending at Baileys Chute.
 Collectively, the proposal (including the other rivers) was called System E and the cost of construction was estimated at $398,503,500.

-There was little reaction, positive or negative, to the Fraser River Board's report.
-In the 1960s, there was less leisure time than today, and the public was not too concerned about losing remote preserves such as Wells Gray Park, when British Columbia had so much wilderness land.
+There was little reaction to the Fraser River Board's report.
+The public was not too concerned about losing remote preserves such as Wells Gray Park, when British Columbia had so much wilderness land.
 The park may have been saved because the British Columbia government was preoccupied in the 1960s with planning and building (and paying for) the W.A.C.
 Bennett Dam on the Peace River and Mica Dam, Keenleyside Dam and Duncan Dam, all part of the Columbia River Treaty projects.